PROJECTS

 ’88 The Second Summer of Love

-'88 The Second Summer of Love is a sun-drenched noir set between the underground clubs of late-80s London and the seductive ruin of pre-rave Ibiza.
-When Luke, a drifting promoter, hears rumours that Vince Delaney—a notorious figure long thought dead—has reappeared, he’s pulled back into a life he thought he’d outgrown.
+'88 The Second Summer of Love is a sun-drenched neo-noir set between the underground clubs of late-80s London and the seductive ruin of pre-rave Ibiza.
+When Luke, a drifting early 'house music' DJ, hears rumours that Vince Delaney, a notorious London figure long thought dead, has reappeared, he’s pulled back into a life he thought he’d outgrown.
 What follows is a spiral of music, memory, and reckoning, set to the pulse of acid house and the crash of old power giving way to new culture.
-The Third Man by way of Sexy Beast, with a beat that never quite lets you go.
+It's 'The Third Man' by way of 'Sexy Beast', with a beat that never quite lets you go.

 ’88 THE SECOND SUMMER OF LOVE is the story of Luke, an up-and-coming DJ who finds himself at the forefront of the house music explosion that drives these events, and what happens when his estranged, career-criminal father Vince Delaney suddenly dies.
 Soon after the funeral Vince's Marbella based business partner Donna informs Luke of the full extent of his inheritance, which includes Vince's recent plan to open a new nightclub on the 'White Isle' of Ibiza.